cyber-dojo/cyber-dojo/docs/how-to-contribute-to-start-points.md

 # Contributing to cyber-dojo's Language & Test-Framework (LTF) start-points

-The cyber-dojo Language & Test-Framework start-point repos all live in the [cyber-dojo-start-points](https://github.com/cyber-dojo-start-points) GitHub organzation.
+The cyber-dojo Language & Test-Framework start-point repos all live in the [cyber-dojo-start-points](https://github.com/cyber-dojo-start-points) GitHub organization.
 Each repository defines the *starting files* and associated details for _one_ Language & Test-Framework.
 For example:
 - [csharp-nunit](https://github.com/cyber-dojo-start-points/csharp-nunit)
 - [python-pytest](https://github.com/cyber-dojo-start-points/python-pytest)
 - [java-junit](https://github.com/cyber-dojo-start-points/java-junit)

+## Speed up a slow LTF

-## The best way you can contribute to the LTFs
+This is the most helpful way you can contribute to the LTFs

-### Speed up a slow LTF

 For example, the initial start-point for `csharp-nunit` used `dotnet` commands which took ~8 seconds (which is a long time for one trivial test).
 Some great work from a contributor (thanks Martin) reduced this to ~2 seconds.
-It is not unusual for the obvious/canonical/documented commands to be _slooow_.
-There are two main reasons for this:
+The obvious/canonical/documented commands can be _slow_ for two main reasons:
 - Each cyber-dojo [test] run is 100% stateless - it is executed in a _new_ container and cannot, for example, take advantage of caching from previous runs.
 - Default language installs tend to be tailored for large projects, not very small ones that don't need or want complicated extra bells and whistles.

+## Become the 'owner' of one or more LTFs

-## The second best way you can contribute to the LTFs
+This is the second best way you can contribute to the LTFs

-### Become the 'owner' of one or more LTFs

 Take on responsibility for upgrading it periodically.
 For example, as new versions of the language or test-framework come out.